The Rules Of Trouble Board Game (Trouble Rules & Instruction)

 Shop Now!
 Trouble Board Game at Miexto Store.

-Trouble Rules (Pop-o-Matic Game)
+Pop-o-Matic Trouble Rules

 Trouble is a board game where players pick four pegs of the same color and place them in their homes.
 Players take turns rolling the die and moving their pegs according to the number rolled.
 The point of the game is to bring all four of your pegs across the board to the Finish line.

-Rules Of Trouble Board Game
+The Rules Of Trouble Board Game

-Everyone in a game picks up four pegs of one color and places them in their matching home spaces.
+To begin the game, everyone in a game picks up four pegs of one color and places them in their matching home spaces.
 The players try to move all four of their pegs around the board to the Finish line.

 Gameplay